capactio/website/blog/2021-09-07-introducing-capact.md

 What if we could share the expertise and, as a result, save time?
 Collaborating together, we ensure we use the best tools out there, and follow the best practices.
 This is something that already happens—we have plenty of libraries and frameworks out there.
 But what if we went a step further and have a way to create, use and share building blocks that are language-agnostic abstracted capabilities?

 For example, if you're not a cloud expert, all you need to know is that you want a managed PostgreSQL database on AWS and let others make it.
-In that way, services are managed by subject matter experts, and you can simply focus on your business logic.
+In that way, services are managed by subject-matter experts, and you can simply focus on your business logic.
 Likewise, if you need any Kubernetes cluster—by saying "I want any Kubernetes cluster" and letting the magic happen, you could cover both local development and production scenarios...

 What if I told you... **it is all possible**?